LongVux/frontend-code-practical/webapp/README.md

-I can try to rewrite the readme text for you, but I cannot guarantee that it will be perfect.
-Here is my attempt:

 # A Practical Frontend Project by Nguyen Long Vu

 This project uses [Create React App](https://github.com/facebook/create-react-app) to bootstrap the frontend code.